Some people think of a visit to the spa as a superfluous and dispensable expense. A luxury. It’s nice but you don’t need it.

 Here, we present to you, the science of health, happiness, and a longer life in three spa treatments.

-Decreases stress, cortisol, immune function, and pain.
-Increases production of serotonin and dopamine
+Decreases stress, cortisol, and pain.
+Increases immune function and production of serotonin and dopamine

 A review of research conducted in 2004 found that massage can significantly lower cortisol levels and increase production of serotonin and dopamine.

 The researchers reviewed studies on depression, pain, auto-immune conditions (including asthma and chronic fatigue), immune system conditions (including HIV and breast cancer), and stress.
 They found that massage lowered cortisol by a significant average of 31%.
 They also found that the neurotransmitters serotonin and dopamine increased by an average of 28% and 31%, respectively.

 While cortisol is required for the function of all sort of systems, too much of it is associated with a variety of health issues, including Cushing’s Disease, which is in turn associated with osteoporosis, muscle weakness, high blood pressure, weight gain, and more.
 Serotonin, meanwhile, is believed to help regulate mood and social behavior, appetite and digestion, sleep, memory, and sexual desire and function.
 Low levels are associated with depression, anger, OCD, and anxiety.
 And dopamine deficiency is the primary cause of Parkinson’s disease.